Hangzhou Normal University: General information

 Consisting of 18 schools providing 49 undergraduate majors and 39 postgraduate disciplines, the university has three majors with features at the state level; 11 key majors and six key disciplines at the provincial level; one course of fine quality at the state level; and 18 courses of fine quality at the provincial level.

 The school accommodates 18,597 undergraduates and 1,341 postgraduates and employs over 2,100 staff and faculty members.
 Among 1,388 full-time teaching faculty, 700 are either professors or associate professors.
-In addition, four honorable co-engaged academicians are engaged to make valuable contributions to the cause of education.
+In addition, four honourable co-engaged academicians are engaged to make valuable contributions to the cause of education.

 In 2009, a joint venture was made between Hangzhou Normal University and Alibaba group to form Alibaba Business School.
 Jack Ma, who is the founder and executive chairman of Alibaba Group, is the chairman of Alibaba Business School.
 Alibaba Business School is determined to change traditional business education, to establish an entrepreneurial college for internet entrepreneurs.
 Alibaba Business School offers full-time bachelor's and master's degree programs in China, which include E-commerce, International Business, Marketing (Digital Marketing), and Logistics.
 It has its ASEAN office in Singapore, conducting an E-commerce certification program to enable working adults to be qualified to develop SMEs' E-commerce businesses as well as play an E-commerce specialist role in MNCs.

 Working with Nanyang International Business College in Singapore, Alibaba Business School launched the "ASEAN E-Commerce Executive Training Program", a series of training courses in ASEAN countries.
 Since the program started in May 2016, it has successfully cultivated many internet-thinking talents in Singapore and Malaysia, leading enterprises.

 A key laboratory co-built with the Education Department of Zhejiang Province, a group of provincial-level centers for teaching and demonstration centers, the National 863 Plan, scientific and technological programs of the 10th Five-Year Plan National Funds of Natural Sciences and National Funds of Social Sciences, etc. The University publishes some periodicals, such as Hangzhou Normal University Journal, Hangzhou Normal University News, and Yuwen Xinpu.
 Hangzhou Normal University Journal is selected as an "Excellent Magazine" in East China and has successfully been listed in the “National 100 Top Journals of Liberal Arts and Social Sciences” for three years.

 To facilitate intercultural learning experiences, the university has established academic cooperation programs with more than 30 universities around the globe, including the United States, the United Kingdom, Finland, South Korea, Japan, Australia, and the Philippines.

 Adhering to the eight-character school motto "Diligence, Caution, Honesty, Forgiveness, Erudition, Refinement, Perfection, and Initiative," all members of the university are carrying forward the cause pioneered by the predecessors and forging ahead for the most outstanding comprehensive university in the province and even in the country.